-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended December 31, 2009 with management.
-In reliance on the reviews and discussions referred to above, the Compensation Committee recommended to the Board, and the Board has approved, that the CD&A be included in the proxy statement for the year ended December 31, 2009 for filing with the Securities and Exchange Commission.
+The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis (the "CD&A") for the year ended December 31, 2011, with management.
+In reliance on the reviews and discussions referred to above, the Compensation Committee recommended to the Board, and the Board has approved, that the CD&A be included in the proxy statement for the year ended December 31, 2011, for filing with the Securities and Exchange Commission.

-Submitted by the Compensation Committee of the Board of Directors:
+Submitted by the Compensation Committee of the Board:

-Benjamin L. Scott (Chair) James E. deVenny III Robert S. Greenberg
+Benjamin L. Scott (Chair) Robert S. Greenberg Jan H. Lindelow